 Indeed, subsequent to the central parity reform, the IMF announced on 30 November 2015 that the RMB would be included in the basket of currencies that made up the SDR on 1 October 2016.
 China's dream of making the RMB an internationally respected currency finally materialized on that date.
-The irony was that in the course of making the exchange rate more flexible so as to increase the chance of the RMB to become an internationally recognized member of the club of elite currencies, China inadvertently put a brake on the pace of internationalization of RMB, whose aim was to increase the international status of the RMB.
+The irony was that in the course of making the exchange rate more flexible so as to increase the chance of the RMB becoming an internationally recognized member of the club of elite currencies, China inadvertently put a brake on the pace of internationalization of RMB, one of whose aims was to increase the international status of the RMB.

 Why then does China want to internationalize its currency in the first place?
-To answer this question, we first have to understand the international monetary system and its history.
+To answer this question, we first have to understand the IMS and its history.